AllMusic 2015 Year In Review

 Ren Schofield's third full-length as Container is his most concentrated burst of industrial-strength noise-techno yet.

-Sometimes I Sit and Think, And Sometimes I Just Sit.
+Sometimes I Sit and Think, and Sometimes I Just Sit.

 Invigorating, compelling debut from the wry and furious Australian singer/songwriter.